kubernetes/enhancements/keps/sig-storage/6228-json-pointer-for-secret-and-configmap/README.md

 - Enabled by default.
 - No unresolved correctness or security issues from alpha.
 - Benchmark confirming negligible overhead at 1 MiB documents.
-- The non-scalar env var question is resolved.

 #### GA